Shared consumption: Types

 The idea of joint consumption was adapted and applied at the micro-level of household economics In this context, joint consumption refers to household public goods.
 These are goods and services consumed jointly by members of the household, such as housing (e.g., heating, lighting), shared family assets, the "joint time consumption" of leisure, or consumption of utility of the couple's children.
 This application is conceptually consistent with the pure economic definition.
 The "complementarities in consumption" are seen as a primary source of the marital surplus, or the economic gains from marriage.

-Shared consumption experiences are those activities in which individuals engage with others while sharing experiences, such as watching movies, attending sporting events, dining, or traveling.

-Benefits

-Shared consumption is associated with multiple benefits: